 WMS implementation costs

-Companies looking to implement a WMS must consider several elements and involved costs essential for a successful project launch.
+Companies looking to implement a WMS must consider several elements and involve costs essential for a successful project launch.

-• Indirect labor costs – supervision of the project by in-house personnel such as administrators, quality controllers, and procurement, including hours and wages with additional fees, which is assigned to the project by the company alone.
-These costs are conducted as a result of collaboration between internal teams and third-party personnel from software vendors.
+- Indirect labor costs – supervision of the project by in-house personnel such as administrators, quality controllers, and procurement staff, including hours worked and wages with additional fees, which are assigned to the project by the company.
+These costs arise from collaboration between internal teams and third-party personnel from software vendors.

-• Training costs – personnel training costs are generated while WMS is ready to Go-Live phase.
-In this case, the process is connected to overhanding manuals and explanation functionalities to operations staff.
+- Training costs – personnel training costs are generated while WMS is ready to Go-Live phase.
+In this case, the process is connected to overhanging manuals and explanation functionalities to operations staff.
 WMS software should provide maximum flexibility and easy to follow interface for mobile applications for hand scanners to decrease training time and involved costs.

 WMS implementation scope